Computational-Plant-Science/slappt/README.md

 ## Quickstart

-Say you have a Slurm cluster with `apptainer` installed, and you have permission to submit to the `batch` partition.
+Say you have access to a Slurm cluster with `apptainer` installed, and you have permission to submit to the `batch` partition.

 Copy the `hello.yaml` file from the `examples` directory to your current working directory, then run: